rrwick/Filtlong/README.md

 * `--split 250`<br>
 Split reads whenever 250 consequence bases fail to match a k-mer in the Illumina reads.
 This serves to remove very poor parts of reads while keeping the good parts.
 A lower value will split more aggressively and a higher value will be more conservative.

-Trimming and splitting has further increased the output read identity:
 <p align="center"><img src="misc/example_commands_3_trim_split.png" alt="trim_split" width="400"></p>
+Trimming and splitting has further increased the read identity N50 to 89.39%.
+Read length N50 has dropped just a tiny bit (28,230 bp) because reads can be trimmed down and split into pieces.

 ### Length priority